adityavs14/Hierarchical-MARL/README.md

 ```
 python3 -u master/evaluation.py master/submission.py hmarl_meta_output
 ```
-This command will use the `submission.py` already defined in the `master` directory and save the results to a directory `h-marl-3policy/hmarl_meta_output`.
+This command will use the `submission.py` already defined in the `master` directory and save the results to a directory `hmarl_meta_output`.

 To collect additional metrics related to network security posture, precision and error of recovery actions, and operational impact, enable the `COMPUTE_METRICS` flag from the `master/BlueFlatWrapper_CC4.py` script, and run the following command: